e-clawson/capstone-practice/README.md

 - open a new terminal for the frontend -  cd to the frontend
 - run 'npm run dev' in frontend
-- check that the frontend loaded (check error messages to see if it fetched properly )
+- check that the frontend loaded (check error messages to see if it fetched properly ) (cors error - security behavior is to block something coming from a different place - server might need to allow access from a different source or origin - this happens often - how to fix - could add an IIFEE function - other option - need to go to backend and enable this)

+# backend
+- go to backend - stop the server - there is a library to install to help with this - install cors
+- run 'npm i cors' (make sure ypur terminal is in the backend)
+-